PBR/CoSSA/rawreads/Simulation Of Datasets.md

 ```

 SNPs are assumed to occur with a frequency of 0.04.
 However, this would lead
-further in the script to a long running-time.
-So, this fragment arbitrarily
+further in the simulation script to a long running-time and bigger fasta
-defines a set of 100 SNP locations.
+files.
+So, this fragment arbitrarily defines a sub-set of 100 SNP locations.

 ```{r eval=FALSE}
 snp_frq <- 0.04